abellaismail7/Athena/README.md

 and our potential.

 # Why?
-42 network has one the most effective cursus in the world. the people behind it are smart people and know what they are doing. while the cursus can teach you about some important technical areas in computer science, I am sure that it's not enough and 42 knows that. we should learn by ourselves.
+42 network have one of the most effective cursus in the world. the people behind it are smart people and know what they are doing. while the cursus can teach you about some important technical areas in computer science, I am sure that it's not enough and 42 knows that. we should learn by ourselves.